 I wished I hadn’t said that last part to the Gunny in front of my scout team and anybody else close enough to hear.
 I needed a plan not a prediction of doom.

 I lay in among the moist dripping leaves of the jungle floor.
-The sun had come out enough to cast ominous shadows everywhere, with a high buffeting wind effecting only the top of the trees.
+The sun had come out enough to cast ominous shadows everywhere, with a high buffeting wind affecting only the top of the trees.

-Shadows moved darkly at speed here and there, faintly resembling black clad enemy soldiers made out of assembled particles of mist.
+Shadows moved darkly at speed here and there, faintly resembling black-clad enemy soldiers made out of assembled particles of mist.

 I looked at the flat area just down from where I lay.The jungle had been flattened like the enemy tamped down flat spots that had fooled the landing party to terminal effect.
 But the area in front of me ran downward sharply, angling around a stand of bamboos, before disappearing as the angle steepened even more to a precipitous degree.
 I suddenly knew what I was looking at.